 Nanaimo's neighbour Gabriola Island is the northernmost of the Southern Gulf Islands.
 Many of the island's 5,000 permanent residents are artists, musicians, and writers, and Gabriola is famous for its numerous studios and art galleries.
 There are three provincial parks, a museum, numerous bald eagles, and lots of beautiful coastal scenery.
 All this makes Gabriola an ideal daytrip destination from Nanaimo.
-Our complete driving/bicycling tour totals 49 kilometers, but a limited nine-km routing on foot is also provided (there's no public transportation).
+Our complete driving/bicycling tour totals 49 kilometers, but a limited nine-km routing on foot is also provided.
 BC Ferries operates an hourly car ferry to Gabriola from opposite the Port Place Shopping Centre in downtown Nanaimo.
-The roundtrip fare is around $10 per passenger and $24 per car (bicycles are $2).
+The roundtrip fare is around $11 per passenger and $27 per car (bicycles are $2).

 Upon disembarking from the ferry, follow North Road 400 meters straight ahead and take the first left onto Taylor Bay Road.
 After 600 meters you'll reach Descanso Bay Regional Park.
 Gabriola's three provincial parks are day-use only (no camping) so the 32 nicely-wooded campsites here are the best place to unroll the tent.